FAQ and manuals

 The Hochschule Darmstadt operates several IT applications for the organisation of studies, but also provides various applications for you as a student.
 Here you can get an overview.

-The glossary is currently still under construction.
-Here you will find explanations of terms that you will encounter repeatedly in the university context.
+Here you will find explanations of terms that you will encounter repeatedly in the university context or in everyday life.

 Here you can find an overview of all contact persons in the Department of Advanced Education with their respective responsibilities and contact details.